How to Access Property Records in Nevada

 - Data Collection - The assessor gathers information about the property, such as its location, size, building characteristics, amenities, and other relevant aspects that may influence its value.

-- Market Analysis - To calculate a property's assessed value, the assessor examines market data such as recent sales of comparable properties.
-They analyze location, market trends, and property attributes during this examination.
+- Market Analysis - To calculate a property's assessed value, the assessor examines market data, such as recent sales of comparable properties.
+They also analyze location, market trends, and property attributes.

 - Valuation - To estimate the value of a property, the assessor often employs one or more valuation methods, such as the sales comparison approach, income approach, or cost approach.

-- Assessment Calculation - The assessor applies the county's assessment ratio or tax rate to compute the property's assessed value, which serves as the basis for property taxes.
+- Assessment Calculation - The assessor applies the county's assessment ratio or tax rate to compute the property's assessed value, which is the basis for property taxes.

-- Notification - The assessor sends a notice to the owner indicating their assessed value and any information on how to appeal the assessment.
+- Notification - The assessor sends a notice to the owner indicating their assessed value and providing information on how to appeal the assessment.

 - Appeals Process - Property owners can appeal their assessed value if they believe it is incorrect or unfair.
 The process typically involves submitting a formal appeal to the county's Board of Equalization.